linkedin/icon-magic/README.md

 ## Packages

-Icon Magic is structured as a Lerna monorepo.
-All of Icon Magic's packages live in the `/packages/@icon-magic` directory.
-A brief description of its contents is as follows:
+A brief description of the packages in `icon-magic`:

 ### @icon-magic/blueprint